WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Ageratina herbacea.
 Synonym: Eupatorium herbaceum.

-(Fragrant Snakeweed) Asteraceae (Sunflower Family) Foothills, montane.
+(Fragrant Snakeroot) Asteraceae (Sunflower Family) Foothills, montane.

 Woodlands, meadows, ridges, washes.
 Summer, fall.
-Ageratina herbacea is a woody-based perennial that can grow to 80 centimeters tall and to over a meter wide (see the last photograph below).
+Ageratina herbacea is a woody-based perennial that can grow to 80 centimeters tall and to over a meter wide.
 Leaves are mainly opposite, notched, from two-to-seven centimeters long, and a pale yellow/green.
 Flowers are white, numerous, and showy.
-(The yellow flowers are those of Heterotheca pumila which always is in quiet, yet spectacular bloom.)
-Ageratina herbacea might be mistaken for a Brickellia, especially in its typical rocky habitat and its triangular-shaped leaves.
-But a careful look, especially at the flowers, shows distinct differences.
-In 1853 Asa Gray named this plant Eupatorium herbaceum from specimens gathered in Mexico by Charles Wright when he participated in the Mexican Boundary Survey of 1851-1852.
+(The yellow flowers are those of Heterotheca pumila.)
+Ageratina herbacea might be mistaken for a Brickellia, especially because of their shared preference for rocky habitats and their triangular-shaped leaves and relatively similar-looking flower heads.
+Most floras show the two genera immediately next to each other in their keys.
+In addition there are several more easily noted characteristics that separate the two genera, especially separating the two fairly common species, Ageratina herbacea and Brickellia grandiflora:: In 1853 Asa Gray named this plant Eupatorium herbaceum from specimens gathered in Mexico by Charles Wright when he participated in the Mexican Boundary Survey of 1851-1852.
 Edward Greene renamed the plant Ageratina herbacea in 1901.
-"Ageratina", a genus name given by Edouard Spach in 1841, is a diminutive of "Ageratum", a genus many of us know from our garden. |
+"Ageratina", a genus name given by Edouard Spach in 1841, is a diminutive of "Ageratum", a genus many of us know from our home flower gardens. |

 |

 Woodlands, meadows, ridges, washes.
 Summer, fall.
-The flowers of Ageratina herbacea present a densely packed, swirling confusion of white.
-The filamentary projections are the stamens which bear their pollen on the underside of the curved tips.
-About eight-to-twenty flowers are crowded into each head.
+The flower heads of Ageratina herbacea present a densely packed, swirling confusion of white.
+The filamentary projections are the styles which have pushed through the fused anther sacks picking up pollen.
+In the photograph below, the pollen gives the styles a bumpy, granular appearance.
+Eight-to-twenty disk flowers are crowded into each head.
 There are no ray flowers and the individual disk flowers are tubular, white (often with tinges of light red just above the phyllaries), and only about 1 1/2 millimeters wide.
 Phyllaries are nearly equal in length and usually in one inner and one outer row. |

 Range map © John Kartesz,